-So it’s interesting that, at a time in which the Mets were to compete with the Yankees in a Subway Series World Series, they made the choice to not pay out Bonilla in the way their outfielder/first baseman/third baseman needed.
+So it's interesting that, at a time in which the Mets were to compete with the Yankees in a Subway Series World Series, they made the choice to not pay out the six-time all-star in the way their outfielder/first baseman/third baseman needed.
 They were able to top the Marlins, Phillies and Expos in the division, but the Braves finished above them by one game.
-So they were a Wildcard team that found their way to winning the pennant and competing for the ultimate prize.
+So they were a Wildcard team that found their way through the playoffs, winning the pennant and competing for the ultimate prize.

 And yet, they trusted in Madoff.
 So instead of paying $5.9 million at the time, they spread it out, in hopes that would all come out in the wash and the annuity would take the burden off the team's payroll.
 Instead, they ended up committing to nearly $24 million more than they had originally anticipated.
 By the time they make their last payment to Bonilla, he will be 72 years old.